Ford Fiesta Tyres

 Ford Fiesta XR2 Tyres

-- The MK1, MK2 and MK3 Fiesta XR2 and XR2i fitted 185/60 - 13.
+- The MK1, MK2 and MK3 Fiesta XR2 and XR2i fitted 185/60 R13 tyres.
 This was not a very often used tyre size, the only tyre we currently have in this size is the 185/60 -13 Michelin Pilot Exalto PE2.

-- The Pilot Exalto PE2 tyres are fantastic youngtimer car tyres, this tread is perfect for the brilliant hot hatch cars of the late 80's and 90's thanks to its fantastic road hold and grip, providing sporty handling that is essential for these modern classics.
+- The Pilot Exalto PE2 tyres are fantastic young-timer car tires.
+This tread is perfect for the brilliant hot hatch cars of the late 80's and 90's thanks to its fantastic road hold and grip, providing sporty handling that is essential for these modern classics.

 Fiesta RS Turbo and RS1800 Tyres

 - The Fiesta RS Turbo and the RS1800 also fitted 185/55 - 14.